lemoinef/deep_learning/Week 8/music_generation/README.md

-# Generating Music with Deep Learning
+# Generating Music with RNNs